jbramirez03/Coding-quiz/README.md

 ## Answer check

-Once you pick and answer a message will display the correct answer and whether or not you got it correct
+Once you pick an answer a message will display the correct answer and whether or not you got it correct

 ![Answer check](assets/images/answer-check.png)